mapbender/mapbender-documentation/en/functions/basic/ruler.rst

 .. code-block:: yaml

    tooltip: "ruler"   # text to use as tooltip
-   target: ~          # Id of Map element to query
+   target: ~          # ID of Map element to query
    type: 'line'       # choose type line or area
    immediate: 'false' # True: Display the calculated lengths immediately.
 False: The calculated lengths are displayed only after clicking.
 Default: False.